I filed my Free Application for Federal Student Aid (FAFSA), what do I do next?

 Where do I report scholarship amounts and how does it impact my financial aid?

-Notify the Office of Financial Aid of the name and amount of your scholarship award on your award letter, or submit the name of award and amount via email at firstname.lastname@example.org.
-If you receive an outside or private scholarship please send the scholarship check to the Office of Financial Aid for processing and subsequent disbursement to your student account.
+Notify the Office of Financial Aid of the name and amount of your scholarship award via email at email@example.com.
+If you receive an outside or private scholarship please send the scholarship check to the Office of Financial Aid for processing.
 If the amount of scholarship reported requires revision of your financial aid, the Federal Direct Stafford Loans will be the first type of financial aid to be adjusted if the scholarship impacts your financial aid eligibility.

 Is financial aid available if I start at Linfield College in the summer?